The Best Big Cat Litter Boxes for Large Cats – Reviews and Ratings

 Honorable Mentions for Litter Boxes for Large Cats

-Or if you have a larger cat that doesn’t cross the 15-pound mark, and you want to go all out with your self-cleaning litter box choice, check out the very effective, Litter-Robot III.
+If you have a larger cat that doesn’t cross the 15-pound mark, and you want to go all out with your self-cleaning litter box choice, check out the very effective, Litter-Robot.

-Finally, the New Age EcoFLEX Litter Loo and End Table is a pretty good option.
-It’s also large – one of the biggest litter boxes for cats – and it’s more attractive than most.
+The New Age EcoFLEX Litter Loo and End Table is also a pretty good option.
+It’s very large – one of the biggest litter boxes for cats – and it’s more attractive than most.

 The Right Sized Litter Box Can Make All the Difference